hojulian/fido/docs/docs/reference/fido/dtypes/dtypes.md

 Represents a odometry state.

-This is equivalent to ROS&#x27;s nav_msgs/Odometry.
+This is equivalent to ROS's nav_msgs/Odometry.

 ## Twist